datahub-project/datahub/metadata-ingestion/docs/sources/business-glossary/datahub-business-glossary.md

     terms:
       - name: Email
         ## An example of using an id to pin a term to a specific guid
+        ## See "how to generate custom IDs for your terms" section below
         # id: "urn:li:glossaryTerm:41516e310acbfd9076fffc2c98d2d1a3"
         description: An individual's email address
         inherits: